code42/developer.code42.com/source/security-alerts-api/index.html.md

 If the rule applies to specific users, or if it applies to all users except specific users, you can add users to those inclusion or exclusion lists with the [/v1/alert-rules/add-users](/api/#operation/Rules_AddUsersToRule) API command.
 You cannot add users to rules that monitor all users.

-**Note:** You cannot use these alerts APIs to add or remove users from the inclusion or exclusion lists of default rules created by the Departing Employees list or High Risk Employees list.
-Instead, users are added to and removed from these lists directly in the [Departing Employees list](https://support.code42.com/Administrator/Cloud/Code42_console_reference/Departing_Employees_reference) and [High Risk Employees list](https://support.code42.com/Administrator/Cloud/Code42_console_reference/High_Risk_Employees_reference) or with the [Detection List Management API](/detection-list-management-api/#detection-list-management-api).

 ```bash
 curl -X POST "<RequestURL>/v1/alert-rules/add-users" \
 -H "accept: application/json" \